 - Pack the Comforts of Home

 It might not be your version of camping, but packing the comforts of home can go a long way towards helping your family maximize enjoyment on your trip.
 If your daughter wants to bring pillows, blankets, and an air mattress, let her.
+In fact, if it’s blankets your family needs, check out high-quality waterproof camping blankets to ensure that you all stay warm and dry while in the great outdoors.
 If your son wants to bring his headphones so he can listen to music, don’t fight it.
 The more you push back on trivial things, the less enjoyable the trip will be.

 - Plan Out Meals